GhostCat12/pinterest-data-pipeline854/README.md

 Update the `user_posting_emulation.py` script, to add a function which posts data messages to the cluster via the API gateway and the Kafka REST proxy.
 Building upon this script, construct a second script `user_posting_emulation_batch.py` to send messages to the EC2 client through three endpoints (one for each topic), consequently sending it to the MSK cluster which is connected to the three topics inside the S3 bucket.

-- Create a REST API
-- Create a resource that allows building a PROXY integration for the API and setup a HTTP any method onto it
-- Deploy the API
-- Install Confluent package to setup a REST proxy API on EC2 which listens for requests and interacts with the kafka cluster
-- Allow the REST proxy to perform IAM authentication to MSK cluster by modifying the kafka-rest.properties file
-- Start the REST proxy on the EC2 client machine
-- By running user_posting_emulation_batch_data.py which posts data messages to the cluster via the API gateway and the kafka REST proxy

 ### 6. Mount AWS S3 bucket onto Databricks

 In order to clean and query the batch data, mounting the S3 bucket on Databricks is required.
-Therefore, `data_frame_creation_from_s3_bucket.ipynb` was run in Databricks:

-1. Read the credentials .csv into a Sparks dataframe
-2. Create variables using AWS access key and secret key from the spark dataframe
-3. Mount the S3 bucket using credentials
+Therefore, a notebook `pinterest_autenticate_aws` was created to read and extract the delta table containg the AWS keys to Databricks sparks dataframe, and another notebook 'mount_S3_bucket was created to house a mounting function to mount the S3 bucket to Databricks.
-4. Create three Spark dataframes, one for each topic (user, pin, and geo)
+The third notebook `pinterest_batch_data` reads the json data from the s3 bucket topics and creates three Spark dataframes, one for each topic (user, pin, and geo).
-5. Read the .json files into three Spark dataframes

 ### 7. Clean and query the data on databricks:

 Clean the three dataframes df_pin, df_geo, df_user and query the data on databricks using pyspark.
-Detailed steps on cleaning can be found in `cleaning_df_batch_data.ipynb` file.
-Detailed steps on queries can be seen in `querying_batch_data.ipynb` file.
+Detailed steps on the cleaning function can be found in `cleaning_utils` notebook.
+THe cleaning function is run inside the `piterest_batch_data` notebook, it also houses code on the queries.

 #### Queries were as follows: